-These periods were dominated by light and variable winds - classic conditions for an exceedance dominated by local contributions.
-This is demonstrated by the air mass trajectory for the seven hours immediately preceding the July 18 exceedance, which can be seen in Figure 7-8.
-Figure 7-9 shows the maximum 8-hr ozone contours for the July 18, which is characterized by a plume of higher concentrations pushed to the northwest by daytime upvalley winds.
+These periods were dominated by light and variable winds - classic conditions for an exceedance that includes significant local contributions.
+This is demonstrated by the air mass trajectory for the seven hours immediately preceding the July 18 exceedance, which can be seen in Figure 7-15.
+Figure 7-16 shows the maximum 8-hr ozone contours for the July 18, which is characterized by a plume of higher concentrations pushed to the northwest by daytime upvalley winds.
 Again, this is a classic local-contribution scenario as described in the Ozone Characterization Study.